lf-energy/tac/tools/mailing_lists.md

 ## Key mailing lists

-The primary mailing list for all technical community discussions is the [TAC Mailing List]({{ site.tac_mailinglist_url }}).
+The primary mailing list for all technical community discussions is the [TAC Mailing List][].
 Each hosted project and working group has its own mailing list as well, which are [listed in the project listing in the TAC repo](/#tac-projects).

 ## Moderation and Moderation Guidelines

-By default, TSC voting members serve as the moderator for discussions on the [TAC Mailing List]({{ site.tac_mailinglist_url }}), and each hosted project's TSC will serve as moderators for its mailing lists.
+By default, TSC voting members serve as the moderator for discussions on the [TAC Mailing List][], and each hosted project's TSC will serve as moderators for its mailing lists.
 Moderation privileges can be extended to others upon a vote by the TAC or respective TSC as applicable.

 Being a moderator is as much a privilege as it is a duty.
 As part of volunteering to become a moderator, you now represent the {{ site.foundation_name }} community.
 It is your responsibility to remain aware of your contributions in this space.
 These responsibilities apply to all official {{ site.foundation_name }} channels.